Car Mold Spreading to Your Home

 There are clear thresholds beyond which DIY intervention is no longer sufficient — and where the risk of spreading mold to your home becomes genuinely high if you proceed without professional help.

 Call a professional mold remediation service if mold covers more than 10 square feet of your vehicle's interior, if there is evidence of mold within the HVAC ducting or under the dashboard insulation, if you or household members are experiencing respiratory symptoms, or if previous DIY attempts have not eliminated the musty odor.
-Similarly, if you discover mold appearing in your home within weeks of finding it in your car, professional assessment of both spaces simultaneously is strongly recommended.
+If you discover mold appearing in your home within weeks of finding it in your car, professional assessment of both spaces simultaneously is strongly recommended.

 "Mold spores can lay dormant for years and begin growing at any time — making regular, proactive cleaning far more effective than reactive remediation."